pefarrell/pefarrell.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

+<p>2026-07-23: I will give <b>a section lecture at the <a href="https://www.icm2026.org/event/ac193975-5d24-4628-8c30-ddb23de19a8b/home">International Congress of Mathematicians</a></b>, in Section 15: Numerical Analysis and Scientific Computing, in Pennsylvania, USA.</p>

 <p>2026-06-29: I will give a plenary talk at <a href="https://scicade.org/">SciCADE 2026</a> in Edinburgh, Scotland.</p>

 <p>2026-05-18: I will organise a workshop on smectics and complex layered fluids at <a href="https://www.houches-school-physics.com/ecole-de-physique-des-houches/home-ecole-les-houches-1066564.kjsp">l'École de physique des Houches</a>, alongside